 - Lightly coat the wings in the seasoned flour, shaking off the excess.
 Set the wings skin down on a rack in a foil-lined roasting tin, so the heat can circulate.
 Place in the oven for 25 mins, then turn the wings to be skin side up and roast for another 25 mins.
 Whilst cooking start making the sauce.

-3. Add the soy sauce, brown sugar, honey and Sriracha and reduce the sauce down over a medium heat, careful not to burn.
+- In a small pan, add the soy sauce, brown sugar, honey and Sriracha and reduce the sauce down over medium heat, careful not to burn.

 - When the wings are cooked through, add to the sauce to coat.
 Serve with steamed rice if you want to cool things down.